smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/OnSystemRequest/index.md

 **HTTP flow**

-SDL sendS PTS snapshot as a binary data via `OnSystemRequest` mobile API from the system to backend.
-The "url" PTS will be forwarded to and "timeout" must be taken from the Local Policy Table.
+* SDL sends the PTS snapshot as binary data via an `OnSystemRequest` mobile request from the system to the backend.
+Both the "url" that the PTS will be forwarded to and the "timeout" must be taken from the Local Policy Table.
-If no "url" is provided in Local Policy Table, it is supposed that mobile application will sent Policy Table Update data back to SDL.
+    * If no "url" is provided in the Local Policy Table, it is supposed that the mobile application will send the Policy Table Update data back to SDL.

 ### Notification